strongloop/strongloop.com2/_posts/2018-07-13-loopback4-model-relations.md

 One of LoopBack's powerful features is the ability to link its models with [Model Relations].
-However, the logic for related CRUD methods exposed by configuring relations in LoopBack 3 is implemented individually in `loopback-datasource-juggler`'s [relation-definition] source file.
+The logic for related CRUD methods exposed by configuring relations in LoopBack 3 is implemented individually in `loopback-datasource-juggler`'s [relation-definition] source file.
 When thinking about relations in LoopBack 4, we decided to take a step back and explore ways we could simplify our relation implementation anew.
-Thus, I worked on a [spike] which aimed to utilize the concept of repositories and constraint enforcement and flush out what would be needed to implement the [hasMany] relation.
+Thus, I worked on a [spike] which aimed to utilize the concept of Repositories and constraint enforcement and flesh out what would be needed to implement the [hasMany] relation.
 With [Raymond] and [Miroslav's] guidance and feedback, we were able to agree on the direction of relations in LoopBack 4 as follows: